Japan vs GB Women preview: Hege Riise's side look to continue perfect start vs Olympics hosts

 Team news

-There is a hope that Chelsea's Fran Kirby will be available, even for the bench, after sitting out the 18-strong squad for Wednesday's win over Chile with injury.
+There is a doubt that Chelsea's Fran Kirby will be available, even for the bench, after sitting out the 18-strong squad for Wednesday's win over Chile with injury.

 Though she was subbed off midway through the second half, Hemp is expected to start again on Saturday, while the captain's armband is likely to be passed from Steph Houghton to one of her fellow skippers, Kim Little or Sophie Ingle.